 We recommend that you meet with an academic advisor prior to registration.
 Meeting with an academic advisor ensures that you are taking the appropriate courses for your degree each term, and will keep you on the most efficient path towards graduation.
 Contact your College to schedule an advising appointment.

 Note: Register before the first day of class to avoid the late registration fee.
 Visit the Tuition Payment Deadlines page for more information.

 The University of South Florida is a single university with a fully aligned and integrated curriculum and a single set of academic policies and procedures.
 As of July 1, 2020, all students can register for any courses at Tampa, St. Petersburg and Sarasota-Manatee campus locations to complete degree requirements.
 Students looking for online courses are highly encouraged to search the offerings of all three campuses.
-Degree Works will be updated to remove campus-specific requirements in Spring 2021.
+Degree Works was updated to remove campus-specific requirements in Spring 2021.